-Expats hunting for accommodation in New York City should prepare themselves for an adrenaline-driven experience marked by cut-throat competition.
+Newcomers hunting for accommodation in New York City should prepare themselves for an adrenaline-driven experience marked by fierce competition.

 In general, buying, renting or finding any type of housing can be difficult and expensive.
-Prices are high and competition for apartments in New York City is fierce.
-Expats should start the search as soon as possible to give themselves the best chance of securing a suitable place.
+New arrivals should start the search as soon as possible to give themselves the best chance of securing a suitable place.

 Types of accommodation in New York City

 There are numerous housing options in New York City.
 Anyone moving to the Big Apple is sure to find something that suits them – provided their budget allows it.
 Below is a breakdown of the types of property available in New York City.

-Anything built from the late 1940s to the mid-1970s is referred to as post-war property.
+Anything built from the late 1940s to the mid-1970s is referred to as a post-war property.
 Almost all have elevators and laundry facilities and many have doormen.
-Post-war buildings generally have larger windows.
+Post-war buildings typically have larger windows.

 These properties are usually less than 10 years old.
-New buildings tend to be quite luxurious and often feature marble or tile bathrooms and state-of-the-art granite kitchens.
-Many of these buildings are newly constructed high-rises containing a variety of amenities, including laundry facilities, valet and maid services, health clubs, swimming pools, lounges and parking facilities.
+New buildings tend to be quite luxurious and often feature marble bathrooms and state-of-the-art granite kitchens.
+Many of these buildings are newly constructed high-rises featuring a variety of amenities, including laundry facilities, valet and maid services, health clubs, swimming pools, lounges and parking facilities.

-Constructed in the early 20th century, a walk-up is a three- to six-storey building.
+Mostly constructed in the early 20th century, walk-ups are three- to six-storey buildings.
 As the name implies, they do not have an elevator.
 Most also don't have laundry facilities.
-There is no doorman, and security is generally a locked double-door with an intercom to let in guests.
+There is no doorman, and security is generally a locked double door with an intercom to let guests in.

 The term 'brownstone' was derived from the brown sandstone materials used in the construction of single-family homes in the early 20th century.
-Brownstones usually have a street entrance to the ground floor half a storey below street level.
+The main entrance to the ground floor is typically half a storey below street level.
 The ground level itself may have a garden behind the house.

-Built as upscale private homes, townhouses usually offer amenities that are more associated with a house than an apartment such as private backyards, terraces, fireplaces and other charming details.
+Built as upscale private homes, townhouses usually offer amenities that are typically associated with a house rather than an apartment such as private backyards, terraces, fireplaces and other charming details.
 Townhouses are mostly found in the suburbs, away from downtown New York.